DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 - Since the artists' book is not a defined genre, any methodology / workflow that can be thought of

-### Decision making
-Should there be a 1:1 transfer from paper book to ebook?, what are alternative possibilities?

 ### Instructions
 How to adjust the style guide?
 What metadata to add?
 Do editorial criteria regarding the content change?

-### Specific issues for this publication type

-### Based on the above, what to choose?

 <!-- Pia see Headers above, section is not finished -->

-How to make an arts/design periodical in EPUB2/3, HTML5 (/app), PDF

-A step-by-step guide

-Advantages, disadvantages

 <!--Florian's text:-->